Orangefury/Pikachu/README.md

 # Pikachu
 A multipurpose bot Which can make your server preetier than ever and help you manage it at extreme.
 The bot is built using discord.js library.

+**For welcome and goodbye messages create a channel with some words like "welcome", "greet", "leave" etc. and make a channel with name ``log`` to log about all  updates about your server.
+``This bot also send ban message to every user who is banned or unbanned`` by bot or by maually in your server**

 For detailed informatin about the bot, you can join this server.

 [<img src="https://canary.discordapp.com/api/guilds/278135637293531136/widget.png?style=banner2">](https://discord.gg/rSsBhn5)